Zapper-fi/protocol/docs/api-intro/human-readable-transactions/account-timelines.md

 ---

 :::tip
 If you want to surface tokens, NFTs, accounts, or other onchain items embedded within the human-readable description of a transaction, you should return `description` and `descriptionDisplayItems` instead of `processedDescription`.
+This can be useful for adding links to tokens, NFTs, or accounts ([vitalik.eth](https://zapper.xyz/account/0xd8da6bf26964af9d7eed9e03e53415d37aa96045) swapped [10 USDC](https://zapper.xyz/token/base/0x833589fcd6edb6e08f4c7c32d4f71b54bda02913/USDC/details)...).
 To learn more about how to use these check out the example for [Single Transactions](/docs/api-intro/human-readable-transactions/timeline-event).
 :::
 ---

 :::note